pallavi-pannu-oc/model-monitoring/insurance/README.md

 ## Dkube Resources
+#### Note: Skip the Datset (SQL) step if your data is in aws-s3 or in local.It will be automatically created by resources.ipynb notebook.

 ### Dataset (SQL)

-- ### Note: Skip this step if your data is in aws-s3 or in local.It will be automatically created in resources.ipynb notebook.

 1. Add dataset **insurance-data**
 2. Versioning: None
 3. Source : SQL